dredaz3/dot/docs/macos.md

 # macOS Setting Guide

 You can find more configuration and apply them manually.
-These section states only changed areas.

-- `>` Thie means sub-section
+`>` Thie means sub-section

 - [x] This means 'active'

 - [ ] This means 'disable'

 ## Top menu > Battery Icon